ivnsch/dart_copy_with_plugin/README.md

 - Position the cursor where you want to insert the  `copyWith` method.

-- Press CMD+N / CTRL+N to show the generate dialog:
+- Press CMD+N / CTRL+N to show the generate dialog (Alternatively, right click in the editor and select "Generate...")

 ![ScreenShot](img/screenshot.png)

-Alternatively, right click in the editor and select "Generate..."

 - Select the "copyWith" menu item.

 ### Current limitations:

 Most of these are not an issue if you're following Dart's coding conventions.
 Mentioned for completeness: